 GeneCards Summary for USP18 Gene

 USP18 (Ubiquitin Specific Peptidase 18) is a Protein Coding gene.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include cysteine-type endopeptidase activity and ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP41.